yvette2809/01.3D_MRI_analysis_deep_learning/README.md

   3. Model adjustments:
       - Add more layers or number of neurons on each layer if training error is high;
       - Add dropouts if the model overfits the training data;
-      - Apply cross-validation if needed.
+      - Apply cross-validation if needed;
+      - Apply autoencode model to see if it helps accelerating the computing process;
+      - Output results and use the outputs to form necessary visualization later on.
   4. Do research on LRP and consider if it should be used in this project.